Photorealistic 3D rendering techniques: a complete guide

 FAQ

-What’s the difference between regular 3D rendering and photorealistic rendering?
+What is the difference between 3D rendering and photorealistic rendering?

 Avatar for Martin Pitonak